psychemedia/sin-eater-resources/src/_initial_observations.md

 Moggridge's response in the official record, as well as the final remarks, then largely follow the text presented in the Chronicle, with just a few minor differences in spelling (*gist* rather than *jist*, *connexion* rathe than *connection*, turn of phrase (*no immediate connexion* rather than *no immediate and direct connection*) and formaility (Mr. Allen as not qualified as a "friend").

-The only possibly substantive difference was in the currency of the pratice which he believed *"was extinct now"* rather than *"extinct in the Cwm Amman Valley"*.
+The only possibly substantive difference was in the currency of the practice which he believed *"was extinct now"* rather than *"extinct in the Cwm Amman Valley"*.

 > Mr. Moggridge said— Far be it from him to desire that anything he should advance should not be combated, for all he wished to get at was truth.
 He thought that the gist of what fell from Mr. Allen was that there was no immediate connexion between the custom of sin-eater and the plate and the salt.
 Starting from the Carmarthenshire valley, he found the most horrible portion of the custom dropped, and the rest still retained; and as he advanced still further he found that less remained.
 Mr. Aubrey, from whom he quoted, and who was a man of high character, said that the custom had existed both in Herefordshire and Shropshire.
 Mr. Aubrey told them he went to a cottage in Herefordshire, where he saw a man whom he described as the sin-eater; and he (Mr. Moggridge) found, in the very district where Mr. Aubrey had seen it in its most horrid perfection, that the more odious part of the custom had been removed, but portions thereof still remained.
 He thought that the plate and salt were of eastern origin.
 There was only one thing more that he need trouble them with, and that was as to whether the custom was extinct.
 He believed that people were thoroughly ashamed of the practice; one case, he was informed, occurred four or five years ago, but he believed it was extinct now.
 >